AnthonnyMitch/Company-Assistant/README.md

    To install necessary dependencies, run the following command:

-  npm install , npm install express, npm install console.table, npm install mysql, npm install asciiart-logo, npm install inquirer.
+  *npm install

+  *npm install express

+  *npm install console.table

+  *npm install mysql

+  *npm install asciiart-logo

+  *npm install inquirer

   ## Usage

  Instructions and examples for use:

    Step 1: install and run dependencies.

-Step 2: run in the terminal node index.js .  step 3: Answers question and built or modified your company.
+   Step 2: run in the terminal node index.js .

+   step 3: Answers question and built or modified your company.

   ## Credits